seandavi/BiocActions/README.md

 # Usage

-To use one of the BiocActions in your own workflow, create a workflow file that looks something like this.
+To use one or more of the BiocActions *in your own package*, create a workflow file that looks something like this.

 ```yaml